CPAN-Security/security.metacpan.org/docs/cna-faq.md

 A team of CPANSec members operates the [CNA for the CPAN and Perl ecosystems](https://security.metacpan.org/2025/02/25/cpansec-is-cna-for-perl-and-cpan).

 #### What is the CVE Program?
-What is a CVE?

 The [CVE Program](https://www.cve.org/) is an international, community-driven effort to identify and catalog publicly disclosed vulnerabilities.

+#### What is a CVE?

 A CVE (Common Vulnerability Enumeration) is an numeric identifier for publicly disclosed vulnerabilities.
 It allows different groups to use the same ID when discussing vulnerabilities.

 Publishing a CVE is a way of alerting downstream users (distributors, system administrators, and software developers) that the software has a vulnerability.
-They can take steps to fix the issue (such as upgrading to a fixed version), to mitigate the issue (such as changing the configuration or how the software is used to limit the effects of the vulnerability), or in some cases migrate away from using that software.
+They can take steps to fix the issue (such as upgrading to a fixed version), to mitigate the issue (such as changing the configuration or how the software is used to limit the effects of the vulnerability), or in extreme cases migrate away from using that software.

 #### What is the April Task Force?

 The April Task Force is a CPANSec project founded in April 2026 by members of CPANSec and the [Perl Toolchain Community](https://perltoolchainsummit.org/pts2026).

-The aim of the project is to develop and use specialialised tools to identify security vulnerabilities in the Perl ecosystem.
+The aim of the task force is to strengthen the Perl/CPAN CNA by developing and using specialised tools to identify security vulnerabilities in the Perl ecosystem.
 This includes LLM-based security analysis tools.
 When vulnerabilities are found, they are handed to the CPANSec CNA, who will contact authors and encourage them to fix vulnerabilities.

 #### How is the April Task Force related to the Perl and Raku Foundation?

-The Perl and Raku Foundation (TPRF) is the fiscal host of the project.
+The Perl and Raku Foundation (TPRF) is the fiscal host of the April Task Force.

 #### Who funds the April Task Force?

-This task force is funded through a grant from Linux Foundation, through the [Alpha-Omega project](https://alpha-omega.dev/)
+This task force is funded through a grant from Linux Foundation, via their [Alpha-Omega project](https://alpha-omega.dev/)

 #### Who decides what the task force works on?

-Within the scope of the grant, the task force members work autonomuously.
+Within the scope of the grant, the task force members work autonomously.

-We do prioritise modules that are popular (using various metrics) or widely used (including legacy modules that may still be in use), or upriver modules with many dependencies.
+The members prioritise modules that are popular (using various metrics) or widely used, including legacy modules that may still be in use, and upriver modules with many dependencies.

 #### What is the criteria for assigning a CVE number?

-If the members of CPANSec investigating a reported issue consider it to be a security vulnerability, then we assign a CVE number.
+If the members of CPANSec investigating a reported issue consider it to be a security vulnerability, then a CVE number will be assigned by the CNA.

 If the vendor (module maintainers) consider something to be a security vulnerability in their software, and request a CVE from CPANSec, then we will assign a CVE number.